LisaR103/ABI2024/HowtoWorkGitHub.md

 	git commit -m "Describe the changes"

+5. look at all the changes that have happened in the LOCAL repository

+	git log

+leave `git log` by pressing q

-5. push file = add it to the REMOTE Repository
+6. push file = add it to the REMOTE Repository

 	push file